mongodb/terraform-provider-mongodbatlas/website/docs/r/database_user.html.markdown

   * `MANAGED` - The user is being created for use with Atlas-managed X.509.Externally authenticated users can only be created on the `$external` database.
   * `CUSTOMER` -  The user is being created for use with Self-Managed X.509.
 Users created with this x509Type require a Common Name (CN) in the username field.
 Externally authenticated users can only be created on the `$external` database.

+* `aws_iam_type` - (Optional) If this value is set, the new database user authenticates with AWS IAM credentials.
+If no value is given, Atlas uses the default value of NONE.
+The accepted types are:
+  * `NONE` -	The user does not use AWS IAM credentials.
+  * `USER` - New database user has AWS IAM user credentials.
+  * `ROLE` -  New database user has credentials associated with an AWS IAM role.

 ### Roles

 Block mapping a user's role to a database / collection.
 A role allows the user to perform particular actions on the specified database.
 A role on the admin database can include privileges that apply to the other databases as well.